-Phone calls I have gotten over the last ten days would indicate that we may have as much as 70% of the row crop acres with some kind of first pass burndown applied prior to the rain.
-The number one question fielded during this period was about Leadoff herbicide.
-Leadoff basically is a premix of the SU herbicides rimsulfuron and thifensulfuron.
-There are several advantages to Leadoff in an early burndown .
-First it will provide several weeks residual control of winter annual weeds.
-Leadoff will help curtail regrowth of horseweed that has been injured by dicamba and otherwise might regrow.
-It also will aid in control of rye grass and poa over glyphosate alone.
+Leadoff is a popular residual option in an early burndown program.
+Leadoff is a premix of the SU herbicides rimsulfuron and thifensulfuron.
+It will provide several weeks of residual control of winter annual weeds and will help curtail regrowth of horseweed that has been injured by dicamba that otherwise might re-grow.
+It also will aid in control of ryegrass and poa over glyphosate alone.

-Valor and Verdict are the other popular residual herbicides typically used in an early Burndown.
-Of course, Verdict will also do a good job on controlling existing horseweed.
+Valor, Sharpen and Verdict are the other popular residual herbicides typically used in an early burndown.
+Of course, Sharpen and Verdict will also do a good job on controlling existing horseweed.
 The main reason to utilize any residual herbicide in early March is for residual winter annual control.
-Leadoff, Valor and Verdict will all provide about the same amount of residual control for winter annuls.
+Leadoff, Valor, Sharpen and Verdict will all provide about the same amount of residual control for winter annuals.
 Please do not expect residual Palmer control from these applications.
 There is no residual herbicide that will typically provide any measurable Palmer amaranth control in soybeans or cotton when applied during most of the month of March.
 Also we need to be more wary of Italian ryegrass this spring, which I will touch on in another blog.